Concordium/concordium-dapp-libraries/packages/react-components/README.md

 );
 ```

-where `walletConnectOptions` (type `SignClientTypes.Options`) is the initialization configuration for WalletConnect
+where `walletConnectOptions` is the initialization configuration for WalletConnect
-and `walletConnectNamespaceConfig` (optional, type `WalletConnectNamespaceConfig`) is the Concordium-specific connection configuration.
+and `walletConnectNamespaceConfig` is the Concordium-specific connection configuration (optional; defaults to all supported methods and events).
 In practice, both of these values are usually constants.
+See [sample configuration](../../samples/sign-message/src/config.ts) for a complete example.

 Initiate a connection by invoking `connect` on a connector.
 This is most easily done using the hooks `useConnection` and `useConnect`: